shaukat-abidi/teaching_and_presentation_mat/README.md

  - AndrewNG_SequenceModels: **"Sequence Models"** by Andrew Ng

  - BayesianMethod_for_ML: **"Bayesian Methods in Machine Learning"** by National Research University Higher School of Economics (https://www.coursera.org/learn/bayesian-methods-in-machine-learning).
+Russians are known for mathematics, we can witness here.
+Although not very complex as topics in pure mathematics, its fun to go through this course.

  - BinarySVM_derivation: A simple derivation of Binary SVM (Hard margin and soft margin case).
 The dual representation helps in gaining the better understanding of Kernel matrix.